Healthy Steps Program Gets Young Children Started on the Right Foot - But Fails to Find a Permanent Home

 Developed in 1994, Healthy Steps for Young Children (Healthy Steps) is a program in pediatric and family practices that focuses on the first three years of life.
 A child development specialist provides parents with information and services that are not typically available to them.
 During this project, Healthy Steps staff established the program at new sites and continued to support existing sites while working to institutionalize the program.

-The Robert Wood Johnson Foundation (RWJF) supported earlier stages of Healthy Steps.
-See Program Results.
+RWJF supported earlier stages of Healthy Steps.
+See Program Results Report.

 - Program staff and consultants from Boston University provided training and technical assistance to 20 new Healthy Steps practices, seven of which also incorporated the program into residency training programs.